DNSCrypt/encrypted-dns-server/README.md

 ## Filtering

 Domains can be filtered directly by the proxy, see the `[filtering]` section of the configuration file.
+Note: Filtering only works with the DNSCrypt protocol and does not apply to DNS-over-HTTP (DoH) forwarding.

 ## Access control